GitRepJo/ros2_cpp_test_example/README.md

 A test node is set up and publishes a message to the dut that is defined in a .yaml file.
 The test node then receives the answer and compares it to the expected data, which is also defined in a .yaml file.

+To use this example with python code, add python to package.xml and CMakeList.txt.
+Details can be found on: https://roboticsbackend.com/ros2-package-for-both-python-and-cpp-nodes/ Note that keeping a c++ node to build the package is required even when only python nodes are used.

 ## Create a cpp package with a ros2 publisher/subscriber node.

 Create a cpp package in your working directory: